harekrishnarai/Damn-vulnerable-sca/backend/README.md

-# Deserialization vulnerabilities in jackson-databind
+# Deserialization vulnerabilities in jackson-databind and snakeyaml

 ## Background